Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Existing Literature and Contributions

-\item[$\bullet$] Relying on recent research results we classify their security vulnerabilities into five categories, including passive and active eavesdropping attacks, as well as the impact of interference, SEUs, and space debris.
-Furthermore, the characteristics and impact of these security vulnerabilities are analyzed and summarized in Table \uppercase\expandafter{\romannumeral4} at a glance;
+\item[$\bullet$] Relying on recent research results and the unique security and reliability challenges encountered by LEO SCSs, we review their security attacks and discuss several reliability risks, such as Single Event Upsets (SEUs) and collisions with debris.
+Furthermore, the characteristics and impacts of these issues are analyzed and summarized in Table \uppercase\expandafter{\romannumeral6} at a glance.
+We also summarize several lessons learned from these issues (Sec. \uppercase\expandafter{\romannumeral5}).

-\item[$\bullet$] As a remedy, we review a rich suite of security countermeasures and classify them into active and passive security countermeasures, depending on whether they can proactively mitigate these security vulnerabilities.

-\item[$\bullet$] We illustrate the root causes of security vulnerabilities and the implementation of security countermeasures by carefully considering the trade-offs among numerous factors, such as the security, integrity, latency, complexity, etc. Bearing these trade-offs in mind, we infer tangible design guidelines;